The Late Great Planet Earth: Critical

 People magazine said, "Lindsey splices Bible prophecies of doom with contemporary signs.
 For instance, he says the Bible pinpoints Israel's rebirth as a nation as the catalyst to Judgment Day, which will probably occur by 1988.
 The intervening years will see the emergence of a 10-nation confederacy (prophet Daniel's dreadful 10-horned beast) or, as Lindsey sees it, the European Common Market.
 Eventually Russia (biblical Magog) will attack Israel and precipitate a global nuclear war.
 Only Jesus' followers will be spared.
 Hence, Lindsey advises, "the only thing you need to understand is that God offers you in Jesus Christ a full pardon."

 Marc Jacobson wrote in The Village Voice, "Therein lies the major fault of The Late Great Planet Earth.
 To me, the Apocalypse is an intensely personal thing.
 I really don't need some self-help creep handing out a cover version.
 Every thinking human can and should conjure up his own version of doom, just like the graybeards in the Bible did.
 Screw ecologists.
 I stand with Carl Sandburg—a factory is as beautiful as a tree.
 Nuclear power doesn't scare me either.
 Not at all.
 I like watching slow-motion films of mushroom clouds; they have a restful, narcotic effect on me.
 Some day I hope to watch a four-hour VTR tape of A-bomb explosions on a seven-foot TV screen as I drink beer.
 In fact, I think it's fair to say I have a love-hate relationship with nuclear holocaust."

+Gene Siskel gave the film a negative review in the Chicago Tribune.
+In his review, he gave it one star and called it a "chance to pay $3.50 to be told, unconvincingly, that 'The End is Near'."
+He also said that Welles' narration was "as entertaining as his Paul Masson Wine promise".